oslabs-beta/periqles/README.md

 - `specifications`: object _(optional)_ — If you wish to control the HTML or state management of a particular field, provide the instructions here.
 Periqles will fall back to its default logic for any fields or details not specified here.
   - `header`: string _(optional)_ — If you wish to put a header on your form, e.g. "Sign up!", pass it here.
   - `fields`: object _(optional)_ — Each key on `fields` should correspond to the name of an input field exactly as it appears on the schema.
 (E.g., based on the schema example above, 'pizzaTopping' is a valid key to use.)
 You can override defaults for as many or as few fields as you wish.
-    - `element`: string _(required)_ — The HTML element you wish to use for this field, e.g. 'textarea', 'radio', 'datetime', etc.
+    - `element`: string _(optional)_ — The HTML element you wish to use for this field, e.g. 'textarea', 'radio', 'datetime', etc.
-    - `label`: string or element _(required)_ — The text, HTML, or JSX you wish to appear as a label for this field.
+    - `label`: string or element _(optional)_ — The text, HTML, or JSX you wish to appear as a label for this field.
     - `options`: array _(optional)_ — Whether or not this field is listed as an enumerated type on the schema, you may constrain valid user input on the frontend by using 'select' or 'radio' for the `element` field and providing a list of options here.
         - `option`: object _(optional)_ — Specifies an option for this dropdown or group of radio buttons.
           - `label`: string or element _(required)_ — The label you wish to appear for this option.
           - `value`: string or number _(required)_ — The value to be submitted to the API.
-    - `render`: function({formState, setFormState, handleChange}) _(optional)_ — If you wish to completely circumvent periqles' logic for rendering input fields, you may provide your own rendering function or functional component here.
+    - `render`: function(params: {formState, setFormState, handleChange}) _(optional)_ — If you wish to completely circumvent periqles' logic for rendering input fields, you may provide your own functional component here.
 The component you specify will completely replace the field `<PeriqlesForm />` would have otherwise rendered.
 Parameters:
       - `formState`: object _(optional)_ — The name and current value of each input field as key-value pairs.
       - `setFormState`: function(newFormState) _(optional)_ — A React setState [hook](https://reactjs.org/docs/hooks-reference.html#usestate).
+Overwrites the entirety of formState with whatever is passed in.
-      - `handleChange`: function(event) _(optional)_ — Destructures the input field's name and value off event.target to pass them as arguments to setFormState.
+      - `handleChange`: function(Event) _(optional)_ — Destructures the input field's name and value off event.target to pass them as arguments to setFormState.
     - `src`: string _(optional)_ — When `element` is 'img', the URL to use for the `src` attribute.
     - `min`: number _(optional)_ — When `element` is 'range,' the number to use for the `min` attribute.
     - `max`: number _(optional)_ — When `element` is 'range,' the number to use for the `max` attribute.

 - `args`: object _(optional)_ — If there are any variables that you want to submit as input for the mutation but don't want to render as elements on the form, pass them here as key-value pairs.
 Example use cases include client-side authentication information or the `clientMutationId` in Relay.
 E.g.: `const args = {userId: '001', clientMutationId: ${mutationId++}}`.
-Fields included here will be excluded from the rendered form.
+Fields listed here will be excluded from the rendered form but included on the mutation when the form is submitted.

 - `callbacks`: object _(optional)_ — Developer-defined functions to be invoked when the form is submitted.
     - `onSuccess`: function(response) _(optional)_ — Invoked if the mutation is successfully submitted to the API.
 In our demo ([Relay](https://github.com/oslabs-beta/periqles-demo/blob/main/ts/components/relay/UserProfile.tsx), [Apollo](https://github.com/oslabs-beta/periqles-demo/blob/main/ts/components/ApolloUserProfile.tsx)), we use onSuccess to trigger a very simple re-fetch and re-render of a component which displays `<PeriqlesForm />`'s output.
     - `onFailure`: function(error) _(optional)_ — Invoked if the mutation fails to fire or the API sends back an error message.
 Use this to display meaningful error messages to the user.

+### Validation

+Currently, periqles is able to validate input fields listed as non-null and of type `string` on the GraphQL schema.
+It will prevent the user from submitting the form if required text fields are left blank, including enumerated fields (represented by dropdowns or radio buttons) that are of type `string`.

+This is high-priority area of improvement for us.
+If you have specific needs around validation, please open an [issue](https://github.com/oslabs-beta/periqles/issues) or submit a PR.

 ---